raisely/base/README.md

 ### Grid

 Base grid system allows you to build responsive layouts without having to overwrite column styles for every breakpoint.
-Based on your grid settings Base will automatically generate column styles and grid widths for all of your your breakpoints, responding to different grid configurations (ie. 12 columns on desktop and 1 on mobile).
+Based on your grid settings Base will automatically generate column styles and grid widths for all of your breakpoints, responding to different grid configurations (ie. 12 columns on desktop and 1 on mobile).

 Grid settings can be found and updated in `_variables.scss`.
 You can add as many breakpoints as you like!